 In traffic management applications, vehicle detection products are used for automated vehicle detection and are a primary data source upon which ITS solutions are built.
 Traditionally, automated vehicle detection is performed using inductive wire loops buried in the pavement.
 However, in-pavement loop detectors are costly to install, difficult to maintain, expensive to repair and not capable of either wide-area vehicle detection without installations of multiple loops.
 Above-ground detection solutions for ITS offer several advantages to in-pavement loop detectors.
 Above-ground detection solutions tend to have a lower total cost of ownership than in-pavement loop detectors because above-ground solutions are non-destructive to road surfaces, do not require closing roadways to install or repair, and are capable of wide-area vehicle detection with a single device, thus enabling one input device to do the work of many in-pavement loops.
 Due to their location above-ground, these solutions have no exposure to the wear and tear associated with expanding and contracting pavement and generally less exposure to the vibration and compaction caused by traffic.
 Furthermore, in the event of malfunction or product failure, above-ground detection solutions can be serviced and repaired without shutting down the roadway.
 Each of these factors results in greater up-time and increased reliability of above-ground detection solutions compared to in-pavement loop detectors.
-These technology solutions also offer a broader set of detection capabilities and a wider field of view than in-pavement loop detectors.
 In addition, a single unit video- or radar-based system can detect and measure a variety of parameters, including vehicle presence, counts, speed, length, time occupancy, headway and flow rate as well as environmental factors and obstructions to the roadway.
 An equivalent installation using loops would require many installations per lane.